dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

     ff.getNumberType(2) /* salary */
   };

-The new step is to create a ``TableDefinition`` object by calling the ``Database.newTableDefinition()`` method.::
+The next step is to create a ``TableDefinition`` object by calling the ``Database.newTableDefinition()`` method.::

   TableDefinition tableDefinition = db.newTableDefinition("employee.dat", 1,